 Your staffing agency is subject to taxation at both the federal and state level, and you are responsible for collecting unemployment taxes from your employees.
 Although it may be tempting to label your employees as “independent contractors,” the facts that you have legally provided these individuals with their set hours of employment, that you have a continuing working relationship with them and that you are paying them with a set payment method all indicate that they are business employees.

-When companies pay your agency to employ your temporary workers, you are responsible for collecting payroll taxes from the pay that is passed on to those workers.
+When companies pay staffing agencies to employ your temporary workers, you are responsible for collecting payroll taxes from the pay that is passed on to those workers.
 The amounts of money that change hands should be clearly spelled out in the contract you make with the hiring companies, as well as with your employees.

 2. Calculate the Withholding Amount from Employees’ W-4 Forms